 - Enter a name (no spaces) for the parsing field in the Fields area.

 - If you want to parse additional fields, add a comma after the field name, and repeat the parsing action.
-The following screenshot shows three parsed fields: url, status_code, and size (in that order).
+The following screenshot shows three parsed fields: method, ip, and port (in that order).
 Notice that the three fields correspond to the three asterisks in the parse text.

 - Click Submit.